a-jean-andreasian/Oversimplifying-Overcomplicated-Definitions-of-Simple-Things/Offtop/Scam/Clean Code.md

 ## The mindset I want to promote

 ### 1. No matter how confident the talker is, always ask: “Who’s saying?”, “What’s the proof?”, “Why should I believe you?”, “What’s your profit?”

-### 2. I won’t agree with anything but directly related facts.
+I won’t agree with anything but directly related facts.
 Cut to the chase.
 I don’t care about marketing: you can keep talking, then I will ask for facts.
 Emotions, feelings, experience, titles - are not related facts.

-### 3. Be "Oh wow, everyone understood, but I still have questions" one.
+### 2. Be "Oh wow, everyone understood - great, but I still have questions" one.
+Don't be shy.

 Lastly, remember your high school.
 How many critically thinking classmates you had?
 See?
 It's always the same ratio.